Massimo Bottura Opens The Cavallino Ferrari Restaurant in Maranello.

 WHO IS MASSIMO BOTTURA?

 Massimo Bottura began his culinary career in 1986 by assuming control of the Trattoria del Campazzo, a restaurant situated just a few kilometers away from the center of Modena.
 This was, for him, a “reeducation center”, the place where he shaped his gastronomical identity, often crafting recipes that combined regional dishes with light brushes of French cuisine, through techniques he learned from renowned chef Georges Coigny.
 In 1995, he opened the OSTERIA FRANCESCANA, which in 2011 was awarded 3 Michelin stars, and achieved 1st place in The World’s 50 Best Restaurants list in 2016 and 2018.
+For a broader look at his background, philosophy, and work in Modena, see our full profile of Massimo Bottura and his restaurants in Modena.

-Bottura is also a FERRARI lover and has recently become a loyal ambassador for the brand, assuming the helm of the newly-opened “Ristorante Cavallino” in collaboration with French designer India Mahdavi, who was in charge of reinterpreting the restaurant’s original design in a modern light, while retaining the most distinguishing features from its glorious past.
+Bottura is also a FERRARI lover and has recently become a loyal ambassador for the brand, assuming the helm of the newly-opened Ristorante Cavallino in collaboration with French designer India Mahdavi, who was responsible for reinterpreting the restaurant’s original design in a contemporary way while preserving its historic identity.

 WHAT IS CAVALLINO?